Shane Hadden, Chair & Secretary

 The Land Preservation Committee meets six times per year on the odd number months.
 The first meeting in January is conducted at 8:00 am, followed by a Farmer’s Breakfast which includes presentations on agricultural topics.
 The remaining five meetings are conducted on the third Tuesday of odd numbered months at 7:00 pm.* Click here for the complete 2017 meeting schedule.

-*Exception: The May meeting will be held May 23 due to conflict with the Primary Municipal Election.
+*Exception: The May meeting was moved to May 23 due to conflict with the Primary Municipal Election.

 In the news!